Many dogs struggle a lot with crate training. How should you respond when your dog barks non-stop in his kennel?

 I’ve crate trained a lot of dogs, and I know firsthand how hard it can be to deal with a dog who barks non-stop in his kennel.

-I’m glad that our reader being so proactive by seeking help for her dog’s crate-barking problem right away.
-That said, I hope she’s able to work through it for at least a week or two.
+I’m glad that our reader was so proactive by seeking help for her dog’s crate-barking problem right away!

 Let’s get into how to teach a dog to stop barking in his kennel.